 SKID STEER MULCHER PERFORMANCE

 When choosing any mulching attachment, it’s important to make sure it matches the machine’s capabilities to ensure it can operate efficiently.
-The machine needs to have the necessary high-flow hydraulics and it needs to be able to handle the weight of the attachment.
+The machine needs to have the proper flow rate and be able to handle the weight of the attachment.
 Below, I discuss cutting capacity and capabilities of each skid steer mulcher.

 Skid steer disc mulchers have a larger cutting capacity.
 You’ll typically see a cutting capacity of 14” diameter trees.
 For drum mulchers, you’ll typically see an 8” or 9” capacity.
 “High flow skid steer drum mulchers will cut 8” diameter trees continuously.
 Operators can cut bigger trees than that, but it’s not advised.
 It doesn’t make sense to mulch any material larger than 8”, because it takes too much time.
 It helps to have someone go in beforehand to cut down the bigger trees and remove them before going in with the mulcher,” said Craig Erpelding, from US Equipment Broker.